codereviewvideos/postgres-json-vs-jsonb-benchmark/readme.md

-This is the code for the [Postgres JSON vs JSONB Performance](https://codereviewvideos.com/postgres-json-vs-jsonb-performance/) at CodeReviewVideos.com
+This is the code for the [Postgres JSON vs JSONB Performance](https://codereviewvideos.com/postgres-json-vs-jsonb-performance/) benchmark post at CodeReviewVideos.com